Most wannabe yoga teachers silently ask themselves:

 At the end of every class, there is always, always, always a group of students who stay behind to ask questions, laugh, and chat with others.
 Friendships are always being cultivated between students in my classes, and that makes me smile.

 My Secret Success Sauce

 Why did that work so well?

-The laughter yoga exercises bring a lightness to the class.
-The adults in the class get to do silly things during a laughter yoga exercise that is strangely freeing.
+Secondly, the laughter yoga exercises bring a lightness to the class.
+The adults in the class get to do silly things during a laughter yoga exercise that is wondrously freeing.

 The Star Student